flvossen/data-project-group-19/README.md

 This repository contains code for analyzing and processing datasets related to the microbiome.
 The code is split into two sections: an R script for performing data analysis and a Python script for machine learning tasks.
 The necessary datasets are also included in this repository.

 ## Files and Their Purpose:
-**ResearchQuestions1&2.R:** An R script that addresses specific research questions and performs detailed data analysis.
+**ResearchQuestions1&2.Rmd:** An Rmd script that addresses specific research questions and performs detailed data analysis.

 **machinelearning.py:** A Python script that applies machine learning models to the dataset, performing tasks such as model training, evaluation, and prediction.